Blog

 Understand the difference between a MISA license and Trade License in Saudi Arabia.

-More than 60% of foreign companies entering Saudi Arabia wrongly assume that once they’ve secured a MISA license, they’re cleared to operate.
+We’ve seen many foreign companies entering Saudi Arabia wrongly assume that once they’ve secured a MISA license, they’re cleared to operate.
 They’re not.
 The confusion between MISA licensing and Commercial Registration (CR) can delay operations, breach compliance, or derail market entry entirely.

-What Is a MISA License — and Who Needs It?
+What Is a MISA License?

 Think of the MISA license as your ‘visa’ into Saudi Arabia’s business ecosystem.